-With a few simple ingredients, you can make a fresh and flavorful pesto that you can use in so many ways.
-I’m sharing my favorite basil pesto recipe plus 18 other creative pesto recipes you can make all year-round.
+With a few simple ingredients, you can make a fresh and flavorful homemade pesto that you can use in so many ways.
+I’m sharing my favorite basil pesto recipe plus other easy recipe ideas that you can make all year-round.

 Table of contents

 If you have basil plants growing and you need all the ideas for using those delicious herbs, this is the post for you.
 I’m sharing my favorite basil pesto recipe plus lots of other ideas to try.

 Basil pesto is an Italian sauce made with basil leaves, pinenuts, garlic, Parmigiano-Reggiano or Pecorini cheese, and olive oil.
 Traditionally, the ingredients are crushed and combined using a mortar and pestle creating a vibrant green sauce that is most often tossed with pasta, although there are many ways to use it.